michaelreneer/CoreBluetoothExample/README.markdown

 ## CoreBluetoothExample

-An example CoreBluetooth iOS Peripheral and Mac Central application.
+Some example CoreBluetooth Peripheral and Central applications.

 #### Dependencies